 The Canadian Red Cross wanted to adapt an existing face-to-face program that they conduct in Canadian high schools into online learning.
 They hired me to conduct a needs assessment with their stakeholders and make recommendations on the ideal audience (teachers or students or both) and what online learning mode would be most effective and desired for their purposes.
 I carried out key informant interviews, surveyed high school teachers in three provinces and wrote a report of recommendations on next steps.

 “Everyone really appreciated the way Beth approached the project, enjoyed collaborating with her, and were very impressed with her professionalism and deliverables.
 I found her report to be very well structured.
 It presented the findings in a clear and concise manner.
 We now have a great basis to inform our next actions.”

 – Nathan Huculak, Deputy Chief Communications Officer, Canadian Red Cross National Office –

-The BC SPCA was hoping to enhance their online training for people in their branches across British Columbia and were unsure if their existing learning management system was still the most appropriate one for their purposes.
-They hired me to do a review of their system and provide recommendations on a way forward.
+I was hired by the BC SPCA to review their current learning management system (LMS) and provide recommendations to either keep or replace the system.
 I interviewed current staff about their current and desired future needs, reviewed and tested their system from the front and back ends (administrator and student views), performed web research on the LMS company, researched possible new systems and wrote a report detailing my findings and recommending next steps.

 “We had the pleasure of working with Beth on a consulting project for our organization.
 This kind of activity can sometimes feel threatening to staff, however Beth’s process and approach made it a painless and extremely useful exercise.
 I would highly recommend Beth to any organization.”